BertShin/Fumblr/README.md

 * My application is unique from tumblr because of its Real-time sports API which displays scores for Major Sports leagues.
 However, currently it is a free api, therefore I am unable to access the array of sports I would like to display (such as the WNBA, Womens Soccer, Tennis).
 Also, because it is currently a free API, only scores that are not of the current year may be displayed.

 * Again, Fümblr allows users to post text posts such as statuses or whatever may be on the user's mind as well as empowering, funny, or any variety of quotes authored by famous sports idols such as Serena Williams or of the user.
+My focus was to allow users to share what is viral in the sports world (such as topics on reddit.com/r/sport_name) so all of the posts may contain links to memes or gifs.